Cabo Pulmo National Park: The Complete Guide to Baja's Best Reef

 What Is Cabo Pulmo?

-Cabo Pulmo National Marine Park covers about 71 square kilometers of the Sea of Cortez on the East Cape, the Pacific side of the Baja California Sur peninsula.
+Cabo Pulmo National Marine Park covers about 71 square kilometers of the Sea of Cortez on the East Cape.
 The park protects the only living coral reef on the western coast of North America — a hard coral reef roughly 25,000 years old, home to more than 230 species of fish, 11 species of ray, five species of sea turtle, dolphins, whale sharks (seasonal), and bull sharks (year-round in deeper water).

 The village of Cabo Pulmo has fewer than 100 permanent residents, no traffic lights, no chain hotels, no ATMs, and intermittent mobile signal.
 The dive operators and a handful of small guesthouses are the entire tourism infrastructure.
 This is intentional and protected by the park's management plan.